SceneMaker/VisualSceneMaker/README.md

 Branch of Visual **SceneMaker** reserved for bleeding edge bug fixes and enhancements.

 This version is experimental. **DO NOT USE**

-For a stable version check our [RELEASE BRANCH](https://github.com/SceneMaker/VisualSceneMaker/tree/RELEASE)
 ------------------------------------------------------------------------------

 ##### For more information, visit the website